Carsten Anker: National Assembly of 1814

 Before the National Assembly gathered, Anker had left Norway, and could therefore not take up his position in the new Norwegian government, where he was appointed councillor of government for the 5th Ministry (economy) on 2 March, and councillor of state on 19 May.
-In March 1814 he had crossed the North Sea to promote Norway's interests in England.
-Here he worked to put the interests of Sweden and the great powers up against each other, but achieved little.
+In March 1814 he crossed the North Sea to promote Norway's interests in England; he worked to put the interests of Sweden and the great powers up against each other, but achieved little.
 In 1815 he was dismissed as councillor of state, and returned to Norway, where he developed a close relationship to the crown prince Karl Johan.

 Last years

 In the last years of his life Anker's finances were not good; the ironworks was virtually closed down.
 Yet he continued to administer the government's glassmaking companies, and died during a visit to the glassworks at Biri.
 He had literary interests, acted as a patron, and had a large collection of manuscripts and books.
 In 1784 he married Hedvig Caroline Ernestine Christine Wegener (1763–1846).